 DOCTRINE OF LIFTING OF OR PIERCING THE CORPORATE VEIL

 The separate personality of a company is a statutory privilege and it must be used for legitimate business purposes only.
 Where a fraudulent and dishonest use is made of the legal entity, the individuals concerned will not be allowed to take shelter behind the corporate personality.
-The Court will break through the corporate shell and apply the principle/doctrine of what is called as “lifting of or piercing the corporate veil”.
+The Court will break through the corporate shell and apply the principle/doctrine of what is called “lifting of or piercing the corporate veil”.

 The Court will look behind the corporate entity and take action as though no entity separate from the members existed and make the members of the controlling persons liable for debts and obligations of the company

 The corporate veil is lifted when in defense proceedings, such as for the evasion of tax, an entity relies on its corporate personality as a shield to cover its wrongdoings.
 [BSN (UK) Ltd. v.
 Janardan Mohandas Rajan Pillai 86 Com Cases 371 (Bom).]